 When you do this, an orange square will pop up where you have tapped.
 Besides it, it is a sun icon, and you can slide this icon up or down to change the amount of light the camera lets in.

 Basic Photo & Video Editing Settings

-Besides just your iPhone camera’s video and photo settings, you also have some ability to edit your photos.
+Besides just your iPhone camera’s video and photo settings, you also can edit your photos.
 Once you’ve taken a photo, you can find it in your Photos app.
-You should see the Edit option in the top right corner, and tapping it will bring you into the editing screen.
+You should see the Edit option in the top right corner, and tapping it will bring you to the editing screen.